corrupt/Password_Policy_Blame/README.md

 I recently switched to using a password manager.
 Upon renewing all my passwords to 64-character random passwords I realized how many of the web services I used for years have really bad password rules.
 After contacting a few of them via Twitter, I realized that many lack the willingness to do something about this.
 I hope that this repository will motivate more people to create and send complaint letters so as to get more and more companies to rethink their habits.

 ## What can I do to help?
-You can always pick one of these web services that you also use, take the email template and send it to their CIO.
+You can always pick one of these web services that you also use, take the email template and send it to their CPO.
 If you get a response that differs from the one I get, feel free to let me know, or create a pull request with up-to-date information.
 That also applies to services reworking their password rules without me noticing.
 You can also use the generic mail templates, adapt them to a service you use that isn't listed here, send it, and create a pull request so other people may benefit from your readily-written email.

 ## Web resources